How We Turn Constraints into Advantages at Helprace

 That is, instead of worrying about attending every industry conference or upgrading our coffee machine more often that we should.

 We all know that in order to make money we have to spend a bit of money first.
 There are A/B tests to do, market research to perform and various growth strategies to implement.

 By contrast, we try to bounce ideas around with our customer base first.
 By offering users a solution in our customer community, we’re able to take the guess work out of our customer and market assumptions and take logical next steps on the roadmap.

 Entrepreneurs often run into roadblocks consisting of limited time, manpower and funding.
 So when they’re confronted with launching a product, they get busy identifying the type of work they need done and the time it takes to do it – which invariably leads them to unloading responsibility on hiring teams or seek out funding sources to push their idea to fruition.

 Every startup thinks being in Silicon Valley is their initial stepping stone to success.

 Just as you don’t need money or a large team to test a product, you don’t need to be in Silicon Valley, either.
-For example, we’re not and we don’t hide the fact.
-Instead, we network within our geographical location and stay active within local communities.
+For example, our help desk is easy to access and we’re always there when you need us.

 Focus on what you’re offering, not what’s stopping you